2 Kings 4:1-38 Elisha, the widow and the Shunamite woman

 2 Kings 4:8-30: The Shunamite woman

 The above record of the widow is not the only one in the Bible where we see the delivering power of God in manifestation.
-As we said, our God is a God of deliverance and as a consequence the Bible is full of cases that speak about people that trusted in Him and were delivered.
+As we said, our God is a God of deliverance and as a consequence the Bible is full of cases that speak about people who trusted in Him and were delivered.
 One of these cases can be found in the same chapter of 2 Kings and follows the record of the widow with the two sons.
 Starting therefore from verse 8 we read:

 2 Kings 4:8